automatiko-io/automatiko-approval-task/README.md

 #### MULTI

 Multi strategy means that for every approver set there will be dedicated task assigned and each and every one of them must make the decision to continue pipeline run.
+Since the multi strategy assumes that decision must be unanimous the decision is considered rejected as soon as one approver marks it as rejected.

 ### Results